sabrynkhatr696-design/Machine-Learning-Projects/README.md

 # Machine Learning Projects

-This repository contains multiple machine learning and data science projects implemented using Python.
+This repository contains multiple machine learning and data science projects implemented using Python and R.

 ---